jarednm1/TacoBellAutomation/README.md

 # Requirements

-Outlined below are the required installations to make the magic happen
+Outlined below are the required installations to make the magic happen:
 ## The Script
 First, you need to download the entirety of this repository to your machine.
 This can be down easily by downloading a ZIP of it via the green "Code" button on GitHub.
 Then Extract the contents to whereever you wish to storethe files on your machine.